rmzetti/hover-exec/READMORE_mac.md

   ![](https://raw.githubusercontent.com/rmzetti/hover-exec/master/Hover-exec.gif)
   ![](Hover-exec.gif)

+### Compatibility with Markdown Preview Enhanced (*mpe*)

+There is also an intention to maintain a certain compatability with the excellent *markdown preview enhanced* extension.
+The idea is to simply include *mpe* requirements in the usual *mpe* {curly brackets} in the command line.
+There are a number of elements of *hover-exec@ (eg. in-line results, built in javascript execution rather than `node` only, and the different approach to temporary storage of generated script files) which make full compatability difficult at this stage, but many scripts can still be executed in both extensions.

 ---
 ## Basic hover-exec

-Hovering over code block start or end lines, starting with ` ``` `,  or lines which start with a single backtick and include an end backtick, will trigger a hover message with an *exec* command in the bottom line.
-Hovering over ` ``` ` at the end of a block will trigger the message for the start of the block.
+Hovering over code block start or end lines, which start with a triple backtick, or lines which start with a single backtick and include an end backtick, will trigger a hover message with an *exec* command in the bottom line.
+Hovering over the triple backtick at the end of a block will trigger the message for the start of the block.
 Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the block) will execute the code in the code block, and produce output.

 ---
 ## Javascript scripts